Alveel/vim-basics/README.md

 Use `w` to jump to the next word. `W` to jump a word-with-punctuation.and_stuff

 Adversely, `b` and `B` to go back.

+Two commands I personally find really useful are `gg` to go to the top of the document, and `G` to go to the bottom!

 ### Repeat